Ignissen/Forditoprogramok/CYK/README.md

 S CB
 S d
 ```
 You must not include the '->'s in the rule file.
+And you have to write out separately all the rules, can't combine the ones with the same left-side.

 ## Note:
 This is probably not the most efficient implementation of the CYK algorithm but it's short and works just fine.